 It’s no secret that marriage is hard work, and you have to work at it daily, much like staying afloat on the waves.
 If you and your spouse love the water, ask your tattoo artist for this nautical design.

 Heartbeats are a unique design for your wedding rings.
-It’s going to take some planning, so if you can obtain your spouse’s heartbeat patterns and then have a tattoo artist translate that pattern onto your ring finger.
+It’s going to take some planning.
+If you can obtain your spouse’s heartbeat patterns, have a tattoo artist translate that pattern onto your ring finger.
 It’s an extremely personal dedication to your spouse.

 Wrap three letters into one tattoo design for your wedding ring.
 This design makes one letter the focus then encircles the rest of the initials into the design.

 Is a ring tattoo cheaper than a traditional wedding ring?

 Typically, yes.
 However, the final cost of the tattoo will depend on how intricate the design is, where you live, and which artist you choose.
 But even the most elaborately designed ring tattoos shouldn't cost much more than $2,000.

 How long does a ring tattoo take to heal?